Overnight Farm Experience for Groups

 The food preparation area.
 Home to the oven, root cellar, sinks, and propane stove.

-To roast marshmallows at night :)
+To sing around the campfire, and roast marshmallows at night :)